ericspod/Eidolon/INSTALLATION.md

 (This assumes the Eidolon directory is in your home directory and Anaconda was installed to the default place)

-### Ubuntu 14.*
+### Ubuntu 14.* and Other Distros

 Install Python, Ogre3D, and the packages listed above with a package manager (ie. Synaptic) or **apt-get**:

     sudo apt-get install python2.7 python-numpy python-scipy python-qt4 libcq libogre-1.9.0

 Do not use Anaconda unless you want to recompile Eidolon, the included binaries were compiled against the default system Python.
-There's various issues between platforms in general in regards to how Numpy was compiled, any weird Numpy related exceptions at startup has probably got something to do with this sort of conflict.
+There's various issues between platforms in general in regards to how Numpy was compiled, any weird Numpy related exceptions at startup probably have something to do with this sort of conflict.

 Sometimes there's a missing package **dateutil.tz**, this can be installed with: